pippinbarr/cart263-2019/assignments/assignment2/README.md

 - Make the food stay on the screen (either wrapping or constraining).
 - Use an array of multiple food objects instead of a single object

+__NOTE:__ This brief is the bare minimum of additions in order to pass, please always use these assignments as a playground to try out more than the bare minimum!

 ---

 ## Learning objectives